Radote/Smack/README.md

 #### How do you recommend using this?

-I'd let it calibrate to you for a day.
+First, add a bunch of websites you use regardless under the settings page (for example, you'll need a blanket ban/allow for Whatsapp Web).
 I set the program to turn on at startup.
 Afterwards, for the sake of habit, don't mess with it!

 Most will probably want to use this for work.
 But even when you're just chilling on the internet I think it's helpful - for example, you could ask it to stop you from doomscrolling.